 Things to Do in the Area

-This is a casual list and description of sites and attractions of interest within a few minutes or a few hours of the retreat.
+This is a casual list and description of sites and attractions of interest within a few minutes of the retreat.
 This is not meant to be a comprehensive list, and the details may be subject to change over time.
 Please feel free to help us expand the scope and accuracy of this list by making requests, corrections, or even writing your own review of and guide to a particular site that may be of interest to other guests.
 Enjoy!